Scientific Name

 Description

 Sedum makinoi 'Ogon' is a spreading ground cover with slender stems and small bright gold leaves.
 It typically forms a dense mat, growing up to 2 inches (5 cm) tall and creeping up to 12 inches (30 cm) wide.
-Leaves are rounded and only 0.25 inches (0.6 cm) wide.
-The best golden color usually occurs with some part afternoon shade.
+The leaves are rounded and can measure only 0.25 inches (0.6 cm) in diameter.
+The best golden color usually occurs when the plant grows in some afternoon shade.

 The tiny flowers are star-shaped, yellow-green, and appear in summer.